chesslogic/Archipelago/worlds/against_the_storm/docs/en_Against_The_Storm.md

 To gather the guardian parts and reforge a seal in the sealed forest.
 Note: you can play the sealed forest from the Training Expedition as well!

 ## Known Issues as of v0.5.0
+* If a filler item is received while disconnected in the middle of the settlement, the filler won't be received until the start of the next settlement.
 * The trade related locations, because they are handled by trade routes, proc trade route related in game effects.
 * With `blueprint_items` on, the reputation blueprint reward button doesn't correctly disable if you connect during a run.
 When your reward changes, it should correct itself.